-If you don’t want the hassle of completing tax forms and submitting reports, you can hire payroll services or accounting firms to do these jobs for you.
-But if your budget is tight and you prefer to do these things to save some costs, filing a 1099 form shouldn’t be complicated.
+If you don’t want the hassle of completing tax forms and submitting reports, you can hire payroll services or accounting firms to do it for you.
+But if your budget is tight, you can file it on your own.

-The first thing you need to accomplish is to gather all the necessary data needed for the 1099 form.
-An easy way to complete this is by collecting a W-9 form for contracts because it contains all the relevant information you’ll need such as social security and tax identification numbers.
-Submit copies to the contractor no later than January 31 and provide another copy for the Internal Revenue Service.
-You need to submit these forms to the IRS before February 28 if filing by mail and no later than March 31 for those who file electronically.
+Next, submit copies to the contractor no later than January 31st and provide another copy to the Internal Revenue Service.
+You need to submit these forms to the IRS before February 28th if filing by mail and no later than March 31st for those who file electronically.
+Keep in mind:

-- The date of work completion isn’t relevant, but the date and amount paid to the contractor matter.
+- The date of work completion isn’t relevant, but the payment date and compensation amount is

 1099 forms for small businesses

-- A portion of rent and electricity is considered deductible if you work from home.
+- A portion of your rent and utility payments are considered deductible if you work from home

 The 1099 and self-employment taxes

-The IRS is strict when it comes to reporting of payments.
-If, for example, you file a reports income of $30,000 and you don’t declare profits made on your tax return since they’re less than $400, expect the IRS to contact you for further clarification.
 It is important to keep all your 1099 forms in a safe and secure place to avoid penalties as well as incurring interest rates.
+In addition:

 - As a self-employed person, you should pay half of the FICA tax which is approximately 15.3% of earnings